cognitivetech/David-Burns-Feeling-Good-TEAM-CBT/README.md

 Mon, 13 May 2019 08:00:00 +0000

-### 141: Two Year Follow-Up with Mark
+## 141: Two Year Follow-Up with Mark

 [rss](http://feelinggood.libsyn.com/141-two-year-follow-up-with-mark)

-<h3>**Are the rapid changes real?
-And do they last?**</h3> In the Spring of 2017, we published our first live TEAM therapy session so our listeners could peak behind closed doors to see an actual TEAM therapy session.
+### **Are the rapid changes real?
+And do they last?**

+In the Spring of 2017, we published our first live TEAM therapy session so our listeners could peak behind closed doors to see an actual TEAM therapy session.
 Although the session lasted about two hours, we broke it up into seven consecutive podcasts including expert commentary on each segment of the session.
 If you have not yet heard them, they were [Podcast #35, on May 1, 2017 ](https://feelinggood.com/2017/03/27/029-live-session-mark-introduction-testing-phase-part-1/">Feeling Good Podcast #29, published on</a> <a href= "https://feelinggood.com/2017/03/27/029-live-session-mark-introduction-testing-phase-part-1/"> April 10, 2017</a> through <a href= "https://feelinggood.com/2017/05/01/035-live-session-mark-final-testing-wrap-up-part-7/)which was exactly two years from the time today’s podcast was recorded.
 My co-therapist for this session was [Dr. Jill Levitt, the Director of Clinical Training at the Feeling Good Institute in Mt.
 View, California](http://www.feelinggoodinstitute.com/).
 Our patient was a physician named Mark who’d had two goals for his life when he was growing up.
 The first goal was to become an outstanding doctor.
 The second goal was to have a large and loving family.
 At the start of the session, Mark confessed that although he’d achieved his first goal, he’d failed to achieve his second goal because he wasn’t able to get close to his sons, especially his oldest son.
 At the start of the session he rated his relationship with his son on the Relationship Satisfaction Scale as only 2 out of 30, an extraordinarily low score.
 In addition, his scores on the Daily Mood Log indicated he felt very sad, unhappy, guilty, and ashamed.
 He also felt very inadequate, lonely, self-conscious, discouraged and defeated, frustrated, and somewhat resentful and upset, too.
 He confessed that he’d felt this way for years.